Roseville Auto Accident Lawyers

 Settlement in a motor vehicle accident; client suffered internal injuries.– JUDD ROSS ALLEN

-How Much Automobile Insurance Coverage Should a Person Have?
+How Much Automobile Insurance Coverage Should A Person Have?

-How Does the California Fault Law Work?
+How Does The California Fault Law Work?

 Under this system, all drivers involved in a car accident caused by one driver’s negligence will file claims with the negligent driver’s insurance company.
 Timing can be critical in these cases because insurance limits can be hit very quickly.

-What You Should Do After a Car Accident?
+What Should You Do After A Car Accident?

-- Call the police – The DMV states that people should immediately report collisions to the local police or California Highway Patrol (CHP).
+- Call the Police — The DMV states that people should immediately report collisions to the local police or California Highway Patrol (CHP).
 An accident report will need to be completed within 24 hours if a crash involves injury or death.
-A person must also report a collision by completing a Report of Traffic Accident Occurring in California (SR 1) to the DMV within 10 days when there is over $1,000 in damage to the property of any person or person suffers an injury or is killed.
+A person must also report a collision by completing a Report of Traffic Accident Occurring in California (SR 1) to the DMV within 10 days when there is over $1,000 in damage to the property of any person, or a person suffers an injury or is killed.

-- Go to a doctor – All people need to seek medical attention after a car accident, regardless of whether they believe they suffered an injury.
-Many injuries will involve delayed symptoms, and you do not want to risk seeing a physician several days or weeks after an accident originally occurred.
+- Go to a Doctor — All people need to seek medical attention after a car accident, regardless of whether they believe they suffered an injury.
+Many injuries will involve delayed symptoms, and you do not want to risk seeing a physician several days or weeks after the accident originally occurred.
 As soon as a person receives medical attention, they will create an important medical record connecting their injuries to their accident.

-Why You Should Work with Arash Law's Roseville Auto Accident Lawyers
+Why You Should Work With Arash Law’s Roseville Auto Accident Lawyers

 Frequently Asked Questions (FAQs) About Roseville Car Accidents